Roasted Cauliflower and Garlic are pureed with tahini and classic hummus spices for a delicious and satisfying low calorie and low carb dip.

 This post has been updated from the original posted August 7, 2019.

-Most of the same ingredients you would find in traditional hummus.….minus the beans….which is why it tastes just like hummus.
+This roasted cauliflower hummus has most of the same ingredients you would find in traditional hummus.….minus the beans….which is why it tastes just like hummus.

-Tahini: a good source of protein, calcium, B-Vitamins and healthy fats like Omega 3s
+- Tahini: a good source of protein, calcium, B-Vitamins and healthy fats like Omega 3s

 Roasting the garlic in the skin protects the flesh from burning and makes it easy to squeeze out and into the recipe.
 Garlic is known to have many medicinal properties including antibacterial, anti-fungal.
 Garlic also contains antioxidants that protect against cell damage and aging.
 Many can’t tolerate raw garlic, it triggers acid reflux…but roasted garlic often doesn’t cause heartburn and the side effects of acid reflux.